Programmer061703/Testing-Store/README.md

-# AthaWilliamsStore
+# Testing Store
-Simple store to list board games created by AthaWilliamsCorp
+Simple Store to test abilites to develop a e-commerce store